 Hawaiʻi’s oldest and fourth largest isle engages every sense.
 On Kauaʻi, you'll find a world of infinite greens and blues and experiences that are larger than life.
 Attendees from around the world are invigorated by Kauaʻi’s surging waterfalls cascading down emerald cliffs in Waimea Canyon, by the Nāpali Coast’s soaring, 3,000-foot cliffs viewed from a luxury catamaran and by breathing in the fragrance of lush, unspoiled tropical flora.

 Like all buildings on the “the Garden Island,” no hotels are taller than a coconut palm tree ensuring that views across the island remain pristine.
-There are roughly 4,000 total overnight units, and many properties have flexible, functional meeting spaces.
+There are more than 4,000 hotel rooms, and many properties have flexible, functional meeting spaces.
 Options range from value-oriented, family-friendly hotels to exclusive resorts offering VIP style.

 There are five major resort areas on Kauaʻi: